Rethinking Retrieval-Augmented Generation as a Cooperative Decision-Making Problem: Introduction

 As the reranker plays a critical role in shaping the document context provided to the generator \cite{lewis2020retrieval,sharma2025retrieval}, a growing body of recent work has focused on the design and optimization of rerankers and generators \cite{gao2023retrieval,asai2024self,sun2025dynamicrag,shen2023joint,jia2025bridging}.
 However, most existing RAG methods still adopt a ranking-centric, asymmetric-dependency paradigm (Figure 1(a)), where the reranker produces a fixed document ordering and the generator performs generation conditioned on these top-ranked documents.
 This design tightly couples generation with reranking decisions, making the generator highly sensitive to the reranking results.
 As shown in Figure 1(a), if a suboptimal reranker misranks a less relevant document at the top, the generator may produce an incorrect response, even though the optimal document is still present within the top-N set.

 From an optimization perspective, this phenomenon reveals a deeper mismatch between reranking and generation.
 On the one hand, the generator is highly sensitive to fine-grained ranking results; on the other hand, learning an exact total order over multiple highly relevant documents is inherently harder than learning a relaxed ordering for the reranker.
 For instance, precisely ranking the top three relevant documents as positions 1, 2, and 3 is substantially more challenging than merely ensuring that these documents appear within the top few positions in any order.
-This discrepancy between the difficulty of ranking optimization and the generator’s sensitivity to reranking results poses significant challenges for the stability and generalization of RAG frameworks in practice.

-To address these issues, we reformulate RAG as a cooperative multi-agent decision-making problem, called Cooperative Retrieval-Augmented Generation (CoRAG) (Figure~\ref{fig:intro}(b)).
-Unlike ranking-centric RAG frameworks that enforce a asymmetric dependency from reranking to generation, CoRAG jointly optimizes the reranker and the generator under a shared, task-oriented reward.
-This cooperative formulation relaxes the generator’s asymmetric dependency on reranking quality, encouraging the reranker to learn an accurate total order over highly relevant documents and simultaneously training the generator to robustly utilize information rather than relying on a single overly strict ranking.
+A natural way to address this issue is to treat the reranker and generator as cooperative decision-makers optimizing a shared reward (Figure \ref{fig:intro}(b)).
+The cooperative multi-agent reinforcement learning (MARL) framework \cite{chen2025improving} provides a natural formulation for this problem, where the reranker and generator can coordinate and adapt to each other's needs.
+By jointly optimizing under a shared reward, the reranker is encouraged to learn a more accurate total order targeting the final results while relaxing the generator's asymmetric dependency on reranking quality.
+However, realizing this idea with standard MARL optimizers is challenging.
+A fundamental issue is that MARL's underlying MDP assumption structurally mismatches the core properties of ranking tasks.
+For example, MARL agents may independently select the same document for different positions, leading to invalid or degenerate rankings, which further compromises downstream generation \cite{chen2025improving}.

+In this paper, we propose a method called Cooperative Retrieval-Augmented Generation (CoRAG), which models the retrieval-augmented generation as a cooperative decision-making problem and devises a novel GRPO-style optimization for the reranker within the MARL framework.
+Unlike standard MARL optimizers that suffer from the MDP-ranking mismatch, our GRPO-style design makes the otherwise challenging MARL-based reranker optimization tractable.
 As a result, CoRAG mitigates the generator’s asymmetric dependency to fine-grained reranking results and improves generation stability.
 Experimental results show that, despite being trained on only around 10K PopQA samples, CoRAG significantly outperforms baselines and generalizes well across multiple datasets and tasks.